gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It is not always desirable or possible for Gradle to fully track the state of the input and output files.

 For example:
-- The location contains unreadable files like pipes where Gradle cannot track the content.
+- The input or output locations contain unreadable files like pipes where Gradle cannot track the content.
+- The input or output is stored remotely, for example in a database, and its state cannot be tracked.
 - Another tool like Git already takes care of keeping the state, so it doesn't make sense for Gradle to do additional bookkeeping.
 - The build does not own the output location exclusively and Gradle would need to track the state of a potentially large amount of content.